beginnerprivacy/beginnerprivacy.com/content/about/donate.md

 linkTitle: "Donate"
 title: Donate
 ---
-Beginner Privacy doesn't make money by affliate links or recommending certain things.
-We solely rely on donations.
-So if Beginner Privacy has provided you some value, please consider donating.
+Beginner Privacy relies solely on donations, not by affiliate links or recommending certain things.
+If you find value in our work, please consider donating or supporting us by purchasing from our [shop](https://shop.beginnerprivacy.com).

 ### Goals
 No JavaScript tor website (1 year)